conestack/node.ext.ldap/README.txt

 1.5.1 unreleased
 ----------------

-- character encoding: bda.ldap mostly returns unicode see ``Character Encoding`` (chaoflow, 2010-07-16)
+- character encoding: LDAPSession and LDAPNode only return unicode and enforces utf8 or compatible encoding on all strings they receive, see ``Character Encoding``.
+  (chaoflow, 2010-07-17)

+- introduced strcodec module for unicode->str->unicode translation (chaoflow, 2010-07-17)

 - add LDAPNode.get to use LDAPNode.__getitem__ instead of odict's
   (chaoflow, 2010-07-16)